Complete Planting Guide For All Your Plants Purchased From Tn Nursery

 Planting bare root ground cover

-1. First you must determine where your plant or new flowerbed is going.
+1. First, you must determine where your plant or new flower bed is going.
 This means to also take in the fact that there may be underground wires or pipes in the area.
-You should also take in to account the areas qualities, which include sunlight amounts (shade, full, partial), water amounts, soil ph levels, and the kind of soil that is there.
+You should also take in to account the qualities of the area, which include sunlight amounts (shade, full, partial), water amounts, soil ph levels, and the kind of soil that is there.

 2. Picking a ground cover - Take the qualities that you have organized for the area of your plant and use them to narrow down what plants will live in that kind of zone.
 Once you know what plants will live there, you can pick which one you like the most.

 3. Shopping-Wait!
-Don't just go buying the first plant you see!
+Don't just buy the first plant you see!
 Go shopping around; look for who has the best value on your selected plant.

 4. Getting your plant - Once you've got your plant, check it over for dead spots.
 The list of things that mean a damaged plant can include insect infestation, dead parts, severely yellowing leaves, and other serious signs.
 If any of these are present, contact your dealer.

-5. Planting your plant - In order to plant your new ground cover you must dig a hole twice the size of the plants root ball.
-Then insert the plant into the hole, add fertilizer, and fill it in. immediately water the plant.
+5. Planting your plant - To plant your new ground cover, you must dig a hole twice the size of the plant's root ball.
+Then insert the plant into the hole, add fertilizer, and fill it in.
+Immediately water the plant.

-Sit back and marvel as your plant thrives in its new home.
+Sit back and marvel at your plant thrives in its new home.